sine-c/sine-c.github.io/_pages/about.md

 My current research focuses on developing a security event correlation algorithm and conducting risk assessments to improve situational awareness and, ultimately, support decision making in Industrial Control System (ICS).

-Have a look at my [Google Scholar](https://scholar.google.com/citations?user=qD-W9UoAAAAJ&hl=tr&oi=ao) for more information about my work.
-Feel free to reach out to me, if you believe our research interests are aligned and you are keen to collaborate on a project.
 </div>